jamesgrams/guystation/README.md

 * Messaging
     * You can send messages between users of GuyStation through the messaging interface.
 This feature is available by opening the menu and clicking the envelope icon under "More".
 * Voice Control
-    * You can control GuyStation with your voice by saying "Hey Cocoa" and then a command.
+    * You can control GuyStation with your voice by saying "Bumblebee" and then a command.
     * Commands include "play/watch/listen <game>", "stop/quit", "go home", "fullscreen", or "search <term>".
         * "You can also say "play/watch/listen <game> fullscreen" to start a video in fullscreen without having to use two commands.
     * The microphone used will be the one on the GuyStation machine, not your device.